Windrush generation and support for undocumented migrants

 The Windrush generation refers to people who, between 1948 to 1971, were invited by successive governments to relocate to Britain from their homes in Commonwealth countries in the Caribbean to address labour shortages.

-New laws which came into force with the 2014 Immigration Act, which the Government called its ‘hostile environment’ approach, led to some facing immigration checks and despite being British citizens, many from the Windrush generation didn’t have formal papers to prove their lawful status.
+New laws which came into force with the 2014 Immigration Act led to some facing immigration checks and despite being British citizens.
+The Government called this its ‘hostile environment’ approach.
+Many from the Windrush generation didn’t have formal papers to prove their lawful status.
 This led to many being denied access to benefits, healthcare, social housing and losing their jobs, with some even wrongly detained and deported.

 About 8% of Hackney’s population is of African Caribbean ethnic background and it’s believed the borough is home to hundreds, if not thousands, of the Windrush generation and Commonwealth countries across the globe.